The Many Saints of Newark: When is it released and who's in the cast of new Soprano's feature film

-The Many Saints of Newark UK release: cast, how to watch, is Carmela Soprano in the film, who is Alessandro Nivola
+Many Saints of Newark: UK release, cast, how to watch, who is Michael Gandolfini in the film, who is Alessandro Nivola

 One of the most popular TV shows of all time – The Sopranos – gets the big screen treatment as we explore main character Tony Soprano’s troubled teenage years.